February 1, 2008

 June 1, 2005

 Coach advises nail tech that to serve her primary customers, she'll have to change her hours to accommodate them.

-Keywords: business customer service retailing salon coaching service hours
+Keywords: Business customer service retailing service pricing

 March 1, 2005